How does Japanese Health Insurance work?

 Most Japanese clinics and hospitals do not accept private health insurance and do not provide medical services without cash payment.
 If seeking care under travel insurance, you will need to make full payment for treatment upfront and file a refund application yourself.

-Often private insurance companies require a medical certificate and receipt for the refund, so it is best to contact your insurance company before visiting a hospital.
+Private insurance companies often require a medical certificate and receipt for the refund, so it is best to contact your insurance company before visiting a hospital.

-Some international travel insurance companies do not have information of Japanese healthcare providers.
-We will provide clinic or hospital information and assist you with your visit.
-Contact us.
+Some international travel insurance companies do not have information on Japanese healthcare providers.
+We can provide clinic or hospital information and assist you with arranging and attending your visit if necessary.
+Please contact us to discuss your requirements.